 Frankfurt am Main, DE

-A mezzanine floor, detailed with an elegant glass balustrade, forms the sleeping area; below, three large folding wall panels enable the open plan format to be subdivided into a series of smaller, more intimate spaces.
-Dark slate flooring adds depth and drama to the clean white aesthetic
+A mezzanine floor, detailed with a glass balustrade, forms the main sleeping area; below, three large folding wall panels enable the open plan format to be subdivided into a series of smaller, more intimate spaces.
+Dark slate flooring throughout adds depth and drama to the clean white aesthetic.

 Location: Königstein, DE

 Additional Credits: All images courtesy of Ian Shaw Architekten